쉐도잉 연습: Why we all need subtitles now - YouTube로 영어 말하기 배우기

 Hi, my name is Austin Olivia Kendrick.

-I am a professional dialogue editor for film and TV.
+I'm a professional dialogue editor for film and TV.

-I basically perform audio surgery on actors words.
+I basically perform audio surgery on actors' words.

-Do you watch with subtitles?
+Do you watch it subtitles?

-I– I do, actually.
+I do actually.

 I do a lot of the time.

-So...
-Why do you think that we all feel like we need subtitles now?
+So why do you think that we all feel like we need subtitles now?

 I get asked this question all the time.